-- you are paying one worker less than another because of any protected characteristic except sex, or - you are paying a woman less than a man or a man less than a woman for equal work but the pay or benefits are not part of their contract of employment, for example, a bonus which you choose to give workers when your organisation has performed well, but which a worker has no contractual entitlement to.
+- you are being paid less than another employee because of any protected characteristic except sex, or - you are being paid less than a person of the opposite sex for equal work but the pay or benefits are not part of your contract of employment, for example, a bonus which your employer chooses to give workers when your organisation has performed well, but which you have no contractual entitlement to.

-If the complaint being made is that you are paying a woman less than a man or a man less than a woman for equal work and the pay or benefits are part of the person's contract of employment, then you are facing an equal pay case of the type explained at page 24: 'Making sure you are giving women and men equal pay and benefits'.
+If your complaint is that you are being paid less than a person of the opposite sex for equal work, and the pay or benefits concerned are part of your contract of employment, then the equal pay rules explained at page 21: When your employer decides about pay and benefits for women and men' apply.

-The next section of this guide briefly explains the rules in an equal pay case.
+The next section of this guidance briefly explains the rules in an equal pay case.
 It especially focuses on the differences between equal pay cases and other types of claims brought under equality law as it applies to work situations.
-You should also read the general advice in Chapter 4: What to do if someone says they've been discriminated against.
+You should also read the general advice in Chapter 4: 'What to do if you believe you've been discriminated against'.
 In particular, the rules about needing to pay fees to bring a case in an Employment Tribunal and the Early Conciliation procedure described in that section of the guide also apply to equal pay claims.